ThelianTech-Studios/CalradiaForge/README.md

 ## 🎯 What is CalradiaForge?

-CalradiaForge is a standalone WPF launcher focused on **stable, repeatable mod setups** for Bannerlord.
+CalradiaForge is a standalone portable desktop application focused on **stable, repeatable mod setups** for Bannerlord.
-It helps you install mods from archives, arrange and toggle them quickly, and save your setups as **modpacks** that you can re-use or share.
+It helps you install downloaded mods, arrange and manager load orders, and save your setups as **modpacks** that you can re-use or share.

 If you maintain more than one loadout (e.g., vanilla+, hardcore, overhaul), CalradiaForge is designed to keep each setup organized and launchable with minimal friction.

-> 🧪 **Open Beta:** CalradiaForge is currently in an open beta phase.
-Core workflows (mod install, modpacks, launching) are mostly feature-complete and stable enough for everyday use, but you may still encounter UI rough edges or missing quality-of-life improvements.
+> 🧪 **Open Beta:** CalradiaForge **v0.14.0** is the latest stable releasse.
+Core workflows (mod install, modpacks, launching) are mostly feature-complete, but potentially there are still bugss and mising quality of life features.
 >
-> ⚠️ **BetaNotice — EULA Prompt on First Launch (v0.11.5):**
+> ⚠️ **BetaNotice — v0.14.0 Refactor Release:**
-> Starting with **Beta v0.11.5**, CalradiaForge displays a **EULA (End-User License Agreement) window** on first launch.
-You must read and accept the agreement before the main application window loads.
-If declined, the application will close immediately.
-This prompt only appears once — your acceptance is saved and will not be shown again on subsequent launches.
-> Starting with **Beta v0.11.5**, we migrated from SharpCompress to SevenZipWrapper in the backend code for mod archive extraction.
-This change was made to improve performance and reliability, especially for larger mod archives.
-If you encounter any issues with mod installation or archive extraction after this update, please refer to the bug reporting instructions below.
+> Version **0.14.0-beta** completes a major application-wide rewrite of all components using Microsoft dependency injection, CommunityToolkit.MVVM, provider-owned Serilog logging, coordinated startup and shutdown handling, and defaults-first configuration recovery.
+> Mod installation now runs through an application-owned pipeline with correlated progress, explicit completion outcomes, DLL unblocking, and accepted module-list reconciliation.
+Steam detection and launch readiness also use stricter validation and fail closed when Steam process state cannot be confirmed.
 >
-> If you experience any issues with mod installation or archive extraction, please:
+> If you experience any issues with mod installation, startup, configuration, or game launching, please:
+>
+>
+>
+>

-> 1. **File a bug report** on the [GitHub Issues page][CalradiaForge-Repo] with a description of the problem, the archive format used, and any relevant log files from the `Logs` directory.
+> 1. **File a bug report** on the [GitHub Issues page][CalradiaForge-Repo] with a description of the problem, the archive format or workflow used, and any relevant log files from the `Logs` directory.

-> 2. **Revert to the last stable release** — **Beta v0.9.22** — available from the [Releases page][CalradiaForge-Repo] until the issue is resolved.
+>
+>
+>
+>
+>
+>
+>
+> 2. Include your CalradiaForge version, Windows version, game platform, reproduction steps, and the most recent log file.

 ---